 The Consuls of Traken can’t agree on the best course of action to take.

 Sue: For a planet that’s supposed to be harmonious, they don’t half bicker a lot.
 It’s never how they describe it in the brochure, is it?

 Melkur gives Kassia a dog collar to wear.

 And then the big twist is revealed.

-Sue: Ahhh, so somebody is operating the Melkur by remote control, eh?
-That’s interesting.
+Sue: So somebody is operating the Melkur by remote control.
+I see.
+That is interesting, I suppose.